lab-cosmo/chemiscope/docs/src/getting-started/index.rst

 continues by presenting how you can generate a chemiscope input file to load on https://chemiscope.org, as well as within a standalone HTML viewer that works offline.
-See the :ref:`Python module documentation <python-module>` for how to interact with chemiscope in a script, or to explore a dataset directly inside a Jupyter notebook.
+See the :ref:`Python module documentation <python-module>` for how to interact with chemiscope in a script, or to explore a dataset directly inside a notebook.

 .. _chemiscope: https://chemiscope.org